liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 ###### call_variants (CPU only)

 `call_variants` consumes TFRecord file(s) of tf.Examples protos created by `make_examples` and a deep learning model checkpoint and evaluates the model on each example in the input TFRecord.
-The output here is a TFRecord of CallVariantsOutput protos. call_variants doesn't directly support sharding its outputs, but accepts a glob or shard-pattern for its inputs.

 _When using a GPU, call_variants is both faster, more efficient, and needs fewer CPUs.
 Based on a small number of experiments, currently **the most efficient configuration for call_variants on a GPU instance is 4-8 CPUs and 1 GPU**._
 (https://github.com/google/deepvariant/blob/r1.5/docs/deepvariant-details.md#call_variants)